Procedure Guide ·Ultrasound ·2026

 What It Shows

-Ultrasound provides detailed images of soft tissue organs that X-rays can't show clearly.
-It can detect tumors, cysts, fluid accumulation, organ enlargement, bladder stones, intestinal wall thickening, pancreatitis, and pregnancy.
-It's also used to guide needle biopsies of suspicious masses without open surgery.
+Detects tumors, cysts, fluid, organ enlargement, bladder stones, intestinal wall thickening, pancreatitis, and pregnancy.
+Guides needle biopsies without surgery.
+X-rays can't match soft tissue detail.
 Best for evaluating soft tissue organs

 The Process